 A UE can be provided PUCCH resources or PUSCH resources [12, TS 38.331] to report HARQ-ACK information that the UE generates based on HARQ-ACK information that the UE obtains from PSFCH receptions, or from absence of PSFCH receptions.
-The UE reports HARQ-ACK information on the primary cell of the PUCCH group, as described in Clause 9, of the cell where the UE monitors PDCCH for detection of DCI format 3_0.
+The UE reports HARQ-ACK information on the primary cell of the PUCCH group, as described in Clause 9, containing the cell where the UE monitors PDCCH for detection of DCI format 3_0.

-For SL configured grant Type 1 or Type 2 PSSCH transmissions by a UE within a time period provided by sl-PeriodCG, the UE generates one HARQ-ACK information bit in response to the PSFCH receptions to multiplex in a PUCCH transmission occasion that is after a last time resource, in a set of time resources.
+For SL configured grant Type 1 or Type 2 PSSCH transmissions by a UE within a time period provided by sl-PeriodCG, the UE generates, in response to the PSFCH receptions, one HARQ-ACK information bit to multiplex in a PUCCH transmission occasion that is after a last time resource, in a set of time resources.